rlauer6/doc-converter/README.md

 LibreOffice 5 and install that during the instance creation.
-The LibreOffice 5 tar ball is retrieved from a known location (the last known good location on the LibreOffice website) along with other assets required for to make this process work correctly.
+The LibreOffice 5 tar ball is retrieved from a known location (the last known good location on the LibreOffice website) along with other assets required to make this process work correctly.

 *The location of these assets might change, so you might have to modify the CloudFormation specification.
 Again, it is suggested you